Casey, Capito Introduce Legislation to Revitalize Communities by Eliminating Blighted Property

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for areas of the state of West Virginia to supplement state, tribal and local recovery efforts in areas affected by severe storms, flooding, landslides and mudslides from August 28-30, 2023.
-The following counties have been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the state of Alaska to supplement state, tribal and local recovery efforts in areas affected by a severe storm, flooding and landslides from November 20.
+2023.
+The following areas have been approved for assistance:

 Public Assistance: